bob-tm/ha_ajax_security/README.md

 # What is works
 - Arm, Force ARM, Disarm for HUB and Groups
+- Build in HA Action (service) to Arm / Disarm multiple Groups with one click
 - Panic and muteFiredecetcors buttons
 - Night Mode, Force Night Mode
 - Correct malfunctions messages